HOME

 MORTAR BENCHING SEAL A "bedding ring" of quick setting grout mixture shall be placed on the benching to achieve a good bottom seal in order to prevent loss of grout from annular space between riser sleeve liner and interior manhole wall.
 Polypropylene (PP) liner sections shall be lowered into "bedding ring" on prepared mortar benching.
 Allow sufficient cure of grout "bedding ring" before proceeding.

-A six to twelve inch height pour of high strength pumpable bonding grout like Master Builders www.masterbuilders.com or Euclid Chemical www.euclidchemical.com shall be placed above the initial bottom seal in the annular space between the liner and interior structure wall.
+A six to twelve inch height pour of high strength, non-shrink flowable/pumpable cementatious grout shall be placed above the initial bottom seal in the annular space between the liner and interior structure wall to facilitate bonding of the PP liner section(s) to the existing concrete structure.

-Deep manholes/lift stations may require multiple Polypropylene (PP) liner sections which shall be assembled, sealed/welded, supported and grouted in stages as described previously in this specification.
-The Polypropylene (PP) liner sections shall be constructed to the prescribed height with the top of the "final" riser section having a level mortar "butt type" joint to allow for installation of either a new lined precast corbel-cone (PP or F.R.P.) or F.R.P. lined precast top slab.
+Deep manholes / lift stations may require multiple Polypropylene (PP) l iner sections which shall be assembled, sealed / welded, supported and grouted in stages as described previously in this specification.
+The Polypropylene (PP) liner sections shall be constructed to the prescribed height with the top of the “final” riser section having a level mortar “butt type” joint to allow for installation of either a new lined precast corbel-cone (PP or F.R.P.) or F.R.P. lined precast flat slab top.

-A GU HDPE Convertible Collar shall be installed on top of the lined corbel-cone / top slab with masonry grade adjustment (brick courses, field poured concrete or precast grade rings) for setting cast iron frame.
-The Convertible Collar shall be inserted through compression seal gasket mounted in the lined corbel-cone / top slab with appropriate GU Convertible Collar gasket flange design.
+An HDPE convertible collar shall be installed on top of the lined corbel-cone /flat slab top with masonry grade adjustment (brick courses, field poured concrete or precast grade rings) for setting cast iron frame.
+The Convertible Collar shall be inserted through compression seal gasket mounted in the lined corbel-cone / flat slab top with appropriate GU Convertible Collar gasket flange design.

-The lined corbel / top slab having appropriate access way ID design and cast iron frame shall be sealed with approved preformed butyl strips.
-The manhole/lift station frame and lid shall be set to conform accurately to the finished ground or pavement grade as shown on the drawings or as directed by the engineer.
-Non-shrink mortar shall be used for installation of corbel-cone (top slab), masonry grade adjustment and cast iron frame in customary manner for proper structural assembly and to prevent ground water infiltration.
+The lined corbel / flat slab top having appropriate access way ID design and cast iron frame shall be sealed with approved preformed butyl strips.
+The manhole / lift station frame and lid shall be set to accurately conform to the finished ground or pavement grade as shown on the drawings or as directed by the engineer.
+Non-shrink mortar shall be used for installation of corbel-cone (flat slab top), masonry grade adjustment and cast iron frame in customary manner for proper structural assembly and to prevent ground water infiltration.

 Interior surfaces of liner shall be completely free from pinholes, cracks, pits or defects, which are detrimental to the intended use of the liner.
 No Polypropylene (PP) liner sections shall have holes or openings, which will permit the passage of liquid or gases through the liner wall to the mortar/ concrete.
 There shall be no exposed mortar / concrete through inside liner surface to include (but not limited to) riser section joints, adjustment liner section joints, pipe penetrations and cast iron frame.
 All mechanical anchor attachments through liner surfaces must be sealed with an elastomeric sealant approved by the Polypropylene (PP) liner manufacturer.